beni0104/BestPrice/README.md

 This project was inspired by other price comparison web applications like https://www.compari.ro/.

-Technologies used for this project:
+Technologies used for this project: \n
--Frontend: Bootstrap, HTML, CSS, JavaScript
+-Frontend: Bootstrap, HTML, CSS, JavaScript \n
 -Backend: Java, Spring, Postgres, Docker, Python, scrapy.